QuickLogic (NASDAQ:QUIK) Releases Quarterly Earnings Results, Beats Estimates By $0.01 EPS

-QuickLogic (NASDAQ:QUIK – Get Rating) released its quarterly earnings data on Tuesday.
-The semiconductor company reported ($0.06) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.07) by $0.01, RTT News reports.
-QuickLogic had a negative net margin of 52.16% and a negative return on equity of 68.80%.
+QuickLogic (NASDAQ:QUIK – Get Rating) posted its quarterly earnings results on Tuesday.
+The semiconductor company reported ($0.06) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.07) by $0.01, RTT News reports.
+QuickLogic had a negative return on equity of 68.80% and a negative net margin of 52.16%.
 During the same period last year, the firm posted ($0.15) earnings per share.

-QUIK has been the subject of a number of analyst reports.
-Oppenheimer reduced their price target on QuickLogic to $8.00 and set a “na” rating for the company in a research report on Wednesday.
-Zacks Investment Research cut QuickLogic from a “buy” rating to a “hold” rating in a research report on Wednesday, April 20th.
-Finally, StockNews.com assumed coverage on QuickLogic in a report on Friday, May 13th.
-They set a “hold” rating on the stock.
+In related news, VP Timothy Saxe sold 21,409 shares of the firm’s stock in a transaction that occurred on Wednesday, March 2nd.
+The shares were sold at an average price of $4.36, for a total value of $93,343.24.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CEO Brian C. Faith sold 41,170 shares of the business’s stock in a transaction that occurred on Wednesday, March 2nd.
+The shares were sold at an average price of $4.36, for a total transaction of $179,501.20.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 71,735 shares of company stock valued at $317,251.
+Company insiders own 2.88% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of QUIK.
-BlackRock Inc. lifted its position in shares of QuickLogic by 2.6% in the 4th quarter.
-BlackRock Inc. now owns 136,832 shares of the semiconductor company’s stock worth $699,000 after acquiring an additional 3,452 shares during the period.
-Advisor Group Holdings Inc. lifted its position in QuickLogic by 5.3% in the first quarter.
-Advisor Group Holdings Inc. now owns 39,506 shares of the semiconductor company’s stock worth $216,000 after purchasing an additional 1,993 shares during the period.
-State Street Corp boosted its stake in QuickLogic by 10.4% during the first quarter.
-State Street Corp now owns 31,681 shares of the semiconductor company’s stock worth $174,000 after buying an additional 2,973 shares in the last quarter.
-Millennium Management LLC acquired a new stake in QuickLogic during the second quarter worth $110,000.
-Finally, JPMorgan Chase & Co. increased its holdings in QuickLogic by 504.9% in the 4th quarter.
-JPMorgan Chase & Co. now owns 21,173 shares of the semiconductor company’s stock valued at $108,000 after buying an additional 17,673 shares during the period.
-Hedge funds and other institutional investors own 20.72% of the company’s stock.
+A number of equities research analysts have recently commented on the stock.
+Zacks Investment Research cut shares of QuickLogic from a “buy” rating to a “hold” rating in a report on Wednesday, April 20th.
+Oppenheimer cut their target price on QuickLogic to $8.00 and set a “na” rating on the stock in a research note on Wednesday.
+Finally, StockNews.com initiated coverage on QuickLogic in a report on Friday, May 13th.
+They issued a “hold” rating for the company.

 QuickLogic Company Profile (Get Rating)